SiFiLabs/sifi-bridge-py/README.md

 **NOTE** If you add new enums or types to `sifi-bridge-py`, don't forget to re-export them in `src/__init__.py`.

-To deploy to PyPI, push a tag to the `main` branch.
+First, run the tests: `python -m unittest -v`.
+Then, to deploy to PyPI, push a tag to the `main` branch.
 The tag must respect semantic versioning format: `x.y.z`.